-Join Molokai and the rest of Hawaii as we celebrate the Annual Ka Hula Piko Festival at Lanikeha Community Center in Hoolehua on Saturday, June 6 from 9:30 am to 4:00 pm.
+Join Molokai and the rest of Hawaii as we celebrate the Annual Ka Hula Piko Festival at Kualapuu Recreation Center from 8:30 am to 3:30 pm.
 A full day filled with Hawaiian and local craft booths, 'ono food, doorprize giveaways, a silent auction and the official Moloka'i Ka Hula Piko t-shirt.
 Entertainment by various Moloka'i groups and Hula Halau.
 Admission is free!

 Historically, the celebration begins on the Thursday prior with a Ka'ana Site Excursion the meeting place and time TBA

 According to Moloka'i tradition, the art of Hula began on the island of Moloka'i in the district of Ka'ana.
 Join us as we share the mo'olelo (story) and hula (dance) of this sacred place.
 Head West past the airport along Maunaloa Hwy.
 Look for the cars parked alongside the road.